wallarm/product-documentation/docs/latest/waf-installation/cloud-platforms/alibaba-cloud/deb-rpm-packages.md

     * Oracle Linux 8.x
 2. Connect to the created instance following the [Alibaba Cloud instructions](https://www.alibabacloud.com/help/doc-detail/71529.htm).
 3. In the instance, install the packages of NGINX Plus and Wallarm filtering node following the [Wallarm instructions](../../../waf-installation/nginx/dynamic-module.md).

 To install the postanalytics module in a separate instance, please repeat steps 1-2 and install the postanalytics module following the [Wallarm instructions](../../../admin-en/installation-postanalytics-en.md).

-## Installing the filtering node as the Kong module

-To install the filtering node as the Kong module in the Alibaba Cloud instance:

-1. Create an Alibaba Cloud instance from the operating system image supported by Wallarm following the [Alibaba Cloud instructions](https://www.alibabacloud.com/help/doc-detail/87190.htm):

-    * Ubuntu 18.04 Bionic
-    * CentOS 7.x
-2. Connect to the created instance following the [Alibaba Cloud instructions](https://www.alibabacloud.com/help/doc-detail/71529.htm).
-3. In the instance, install Kong of version 1.4.3 or lower following the [Kong instructions](https://konghq.com/get-started/#install).
-4. In the instance, install the packages of Wallarm filtering node following the [Wallarm instructions](../../../admin-en/installation-kong-en.md).

-To install the postanalytics module in a separate instance, please repeat steps 1-2 and install the postanalytics module following the [Wallarm instructions](../../../admin-en/installation-postanalytics-en.md).